 Gate 5 is an assurance review of the submitted full business case.
 The Gate 5 review should take place following detailed design and procurement of the construction contract, but in advance of the construction contract award and construction works commencing.
 It is not anticipated that this process is iterative.
 Based on the assurance review, recommendations are made by the ITE to the Accountability Board on the value for money assessment and the certainty of that assessment’s accuracy.
 The Accountability Board will then consider approval of the project for funding.

-For projects seeking funding to support the development of a specific business case, the role of the ITE will be to review the intention to develop the business case, and to provide professional advice to the Accountability Board of any key risks or issues arising from that assessment.
+For projects seeking funding to support the development of a specific business case, the role of the ITE will be to review the intention to develop the business case, and to provide professional advice to the Accountability Board on any key risks or issues arising from that assessment.
 In such instances, it is expected that the advice will include an indication of whether the business case to be developed will be expected to meet the value for money assessment criteria (V.3.2 below).

 Where a package of investment projects is being considered for capital grant funding, the partner may bring smaller packages or projects forward through the gate review process as appropriate.
 Each individual project within the programme should demonstrate benefits which contribute to the strategic and economic objective of the overall programme.
 The business case should provide evidence that double counting of project benefits has not taken place.